BloomTech-Labs/human-rights-first-docdb-fe/README.md

-# Basic SPA

-For steps on how to work with this repository [please see here](https://docs.labs.lambdaschool.com/labs-spa-starter/)

-🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your first Pull-Request is merged.
-This is intended to be a guideline.
-Feel free to add your own flare to it.

-# Title of project goes here
+# Humans Rights First Document Database

-You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the deployed project at [HRF DOCDB](https://a.humanrightsfirstdocdb.dev/login).

 ## Contributors